Clackamas360: High School Watershed Health Education for the Classroom and Beyond

 - High Rocks Park: What you can do to help

-- Option 1: EPA How’s My Waterway Activity – Using the EPA website, students will learn which watershed they are located within and the condition of their waterway.
-Students will take a deep dive into the health of a local watershed of their choice and investigate the various water quality indicator categories and their significance.
+- EPA How’s My Waterway Activity – Using the EPA website, students will take a deep dive into the health of a local watershed of their choice and investigate the various water quality indicator categories and their significance.

-- Option 2: Macroinvertebrate activity – Using worksheets created by CRBC, students learn about indicators of watershed health using the ETP index.
+- Macroinvertebrate activity – Using worksheets created by CRBC, students learn about indicators of watershed health using the ETP index.

 - Other options: Geography, botany and native plants, what is a watershed.